MOVING FROM D.C. OR NORTHERN VIRGINIA

 A major Greyhound Lines hub is also located in Richmond.
 Washington, D.C., Raleigh, New York City, and other cities are served by the intercity bus company from its terminal on North Boulevard.
 It takes about 7.5 hours to travel directly to New York City.
 Within walking distance of Main Street Station, Megabus offers curbside service.
 It offers direct bus service to Washington, D.C., Charlotte, Hampton Roads, Raleigh, Baltimore, and Philadelphia.

 Richmond is one of the least congested major cities in the country, so it is a great place to drive if you plan on doing so.
 There is a significant reduction in commute times in the city compared to the national average of 26.4 minutes per commute.
 A major advantage of Richmond is its excellent location within Virginia’s transportation system.
 The city is situated at the intersection of Interstate 95 north-south and Interstate 64 east-west.
-From Virginia-North Carolina’s border to Washington, D.C., Interstate 95 runs northward, and Interstate 64 runs westward from Chesapeake, Virginia, to Wentzville, Montana.
+From Virginia-North Carolina’s border to Washington, D.C., Interstate 95 runs northward, and Interstate 64 runs east to Chesapeake, Virginia, and west to Charlottesville, Virginia.

 There are also two railroad stations in Richmond that offer regular Amtrak passenger service to Washington, D.C., New York City, and Philadelphia.
 Richmond’s busiest rail station is the suburban Staples Mill Road Station.
 Located on a major freight line, it provides train services to many destinations south of the city, such as Raleigh, Durham, Savannah, and Williamsburg.
 There is only one railway station within the city limits, the historic Main Street Station.
 In addition to Amtrak, only Newport News and Williamsburg are served by trains.